The SEEDZ Simulations: Methodology and First Results on Massive Black Hole Seeding and Early Galaxy Growth: Results

 To compare these numbers with observations, the SMBH mass spectrum appears to be a decreasing function with BH mass.
 JWST/NIRCam fields show $z=4-9$ number densities of around 10$^{-4}$ Mpc$^{-3}$ for 10$^6$ M$_\odot$ BHs, decreasing to 10$^{-6}$ Mpc$^{-3}$ for 10$^8$ M$_\odot$ BHs \citep{Kokorev2024}, consistent with the $z=4$ quasar mass function \citep{He2024}.
 The overall number density of LRDs is estimated to be 10$^{-4}$ Mpc$^{-3}$ \citep{Perez-Gonzalez2024}, meaning only $\sim0.2\%$ of our $>10^5$ M$_\odot$ BHs would need to continue growing to be consistent with observations.

-\subsection{Halo and galaxy properties}
+\subsection{Halo and Galaxy Properties}

 In Figure \ref{fig:bh_ratios} we investigate the relation between a galaxy's most massive BH and its stellar mass, using the subfind halo positions and radii to approximate the galaxy.
 The radius of the galaxy is taken to be the radius containing half the mass of the halo.
 In orange we plot the recently derived BH - stellar mass relationship found for high-redshift BHs found with JWST \citep{Pacucci2023}.
 In blue we show the local ($z = 0$) scaling relations (Equation 4 from \citealt{Reines2015}).
 What is clear is that our galaxies and BHs do not show a well defined trend and are not well described by either the \cite{Pacucci2023} or the \cite{Reines2015} relationships when extrapolated down to the mass regime relevant to our current results.
 This is not surprising.
 The BHs in our simulations form with heavy seed masses and in some cases accrete very rapidly - leading in many cases to MBH masses in excess of the host stellar masses.
-For the most massive galaxies in our sample ($M_{*} \gtrsim 10^6$ M$_\odot$), there are tentative signs that the relationship between the MBH mass and the host stellar mass is starting to conform to the high redshift relationship from \cite{Pacucci2023}.
-Referencing back to Figure \ref{fig:population} we see that the PopII masses are growing at rates significantly in excess of the MBH masses and we therefore predict that our MBH will asymptote to the \cite{Pacucci2023} and eventually, as mature galaxies, onto the \cite{Reines2015} relationship.
+Referencing back to Figure \ref{fig:population} we see that the PopII masses are growing at rates significantly in excess of the MBH masses, and we therefore predict that our galaxies will asymptote to the \cite{Pacucci2023} relationship, and eventually (as mature galaxies) to the \cite{Reines2015} relationship.
 We compare our simulated galaxies at $z=15$ with a number of the highest redshift ($z\sim10$) MBH observations (shown as star markers) that have stellar mass estimates.
 We expect that our MBHs and host galaxies to move onto the high redshift relation to match these observations as the simulations reach $z=10$.

 Figure \ref{fig:gas_ratios} shows the relation between the gas mass in halos and their total stellar mass, i.e.\ the star formation efficiency (SFE) in these early galaxies.
 We present this as a 2-dimensional heat map, where blue and yellow colours represent low and high numbers of galaxies, respectively.
 Towards higher halo masses ($M_{\rm star} >10^6$ M$_\odot$), these galaxies have SFEs of between 1-10$\%$, which is consistent with observed \citep{Krumholz2007,Sun2016, Barnes2017} and numerical estimates \citep{Behroozi2012,Grudic2022}.
 It is important to note that SFE is not typically a fixed value, but an increasing function with halo mass.
 For example, the \textsc{Renaissance} simulations \citep{Chen2014,Xu2016,Xu2016, Wise2019,oshea2015} typically produce SFEs of 0.1$\%$ in 10$^7$ M$_\odot$ galaxies, increasing to $\sim5\%$ for 10$^9$ M$_\odot$ galaxies, with extreme cases exceeding SFE$>10\%$ \citep{McCaffrey2023}.